bnfrnch/shoutcms-ui/README.md

 # shoutcms-ui
-This is a test repo regarding Git Pages
+This is a Git repo for those working on changes to the ShoutCMS UI.